 Instructor: Paul J. Smith, Statistics Program

 The goal of applied statistics is to model relationships between variables and to perform inferences on real world situations based on statistical models.
-Regression analysis and analysis of variance are the main techniques to model quantitative response variables; these are examples of linear statistical models, in which a response variable is modeled as a linear function of predictors plus a random error term.
+Regression analysis and analysis of variance are common techniques to model quantitative response variables; these are examples of linear statistical models, in which a response variable is modeled as a linear function of predictors plus a random error term.
 Linear models are analyzed using least squares, nowadays using statistical software packages like SAS or R/S-Plus.

 STAT 740-741 is a year long sequence dealing with linear models and some of their extensions.
 The material covered in these courses is central to applied statistical methodology and is also part of the Graduate Written Examination in Applied Statistics.
 The first semester deals mainly with least squares, regression analysis and basic analysis of variance models.
 The second semester deals with more complex analysis of variance models, random and mixed effects models, and generalized linear models for discrete response variables.